-Rhea Boyden visits Buckow and the former summer residence of Bertolt Brecht and Helene Weigel…
+Rhea Boyden visits the former summer residence of Bertolt Brecht and Helene Weigel in Buckow…

 One chilly Saturday morning in January, I decide to beat the winter blues by setting off on a day excursion to the town of Buckow in Brandenburg.
 About 50 kilometres east of Berlin, Buckow lies on the Schermützelsee and is the seat of the municipal association of the beautiful and hilly region known as the Märkische Schweiz, not far from the Polish border.